 Acupuncture for Headaches and Migraines

-Almost all of use experience unpleasant headaches from time to time.
-When was the last time that you had a headache or a migraine?
-Almost everyday you see someone complaining of a headache.
-In fact, headache is one of the top reasons people buy over-the- counter medications or prescription drugs.
-There can be any number of causes for this including vascular issues, tension, injuries, muscle contractions, inflammation or withdrawal from the consumption of some medications.
+Almost everyone experiences headaches from time to time.
+When was the last time you had a headache?
+Almost every day you see someone with a horrible headache.
+In fact, one of the most common reasons people buy over-the-counter or prescription drugs is headaches and migraines.
+There can be any number of causes for headaches including vascular issues, tension, injuries, muscle contractions, inflammation, or withdrawal from the consumption of some medications.

-In general, headaches are categorized as primary or secondary.
-The primary headache is a clinical condition on its own not caused by another medical condition.
-On the other hand, a secondary headache is the result of another disorder, namely head injuries, sinus problems, brain tumors, dental issues or even allergies.
+Headaches are classified as primary or secondary.
+A primary headache is a clinical condition itself, not a symptom caused by another medical condition.
+A secondary headache is the result of another illness, such as head injuries, sinusitis, brain tumors, dental issues, or allergies.

 There are three subcategories in the category of primary headaches–migraines, tension-type, and cervicogenic.
 The most common is a tension-type headache.
 These recurrent headaches may last for a few minutes to even days.
 Although varying in intensity, all three types of headaches are often felt as dull pressure